9 Academic Resume Examples [& Templates]

-Whether you're looking for a job as an academic advisor or wanting to advance your research or student career, we'll show you the best resume-writing practices for this profession.
-Here are five of the best academic resume samples that worked in 2023.
+Whether you’re looking for a job as an academic advisor or wanting to advance your research or student career, we’ll show you the best nine academic resume samples that worked in 2026.

 Why this resume works